Xstar97/Xstar97-Portfolio/flutter/README.md

-# xstar97_web

-A new Flutter project.

-## Getting Started

-This project is a starting point for a portfolio Flutter application.
+# Portfolio Website Using Flutter Web
+A portfolio website built using flutter for web.